Rafavermar/spark_etl_solid/README.md

 ## Description

 `spark_etl_solid` uses PySpark to process crime data provided by the [City of Chicago's open data portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data).
 The project includes automatic data downloading, processing to add timestamps, grouping information by day of the week, and saving the processed data to AWS S3 in Parquet format.
+At the same time, this project ables to create an EMR-cluster directly running the whole project or just running the emr-setup module separately.
+Disclaimer: Although the code creates an emr-cluster succesfully, the steps initialization must to be fixed up.

 ## Features